sunchayn/monetize.js/README.md

 ```

 #### Cycle through Pointers
 Sometimes picking a single pointer on page load isn't enough.
-For thing case, you may consider using `cycle` and `probabilisticCycle` to cycle through a list of `pointers` for a given `timeout`
+For that, you may consider using `cycle` and `probabilisticCycle` to cycle through a list of `pointers` for a given `timeout`

 **Cycle**